josemp-git/Simple_EC2_Instanace_Scheduler/README.md

 # Simple EC2 Instance Scheduler

-This simple solution deploys two AWS Lambda functions that will start and stop the EC2 instances of your choice by adding an specific tag.
+This simple solution deploys two AWS Lambda functions that will start and stop the EC2 instances of your choice by adding a specific tag.
 For this purpose, two Amazon EventBridge rules are created:

 * One rule will execute the AWS Lambda function that will start all your tagged instances at 08:00 AM (CDT) from Monday to Friday.
 * The second rule will execute the AWS Lambda function that will stop all your tagged instances at 20:00 (CDT) from Monday to Friday.